abbydulski/ticket-checklist/SETUP_INSTRUCTIONS.md

 - **Before:** Users only saw their own tickets
 - **After:** All users see ALL tickets on the dashboard
 - Everyone can work on any ticket
-- Only the creator can delete a ticket
+- Everyone can delete any ticket (team collaboration)

 ### Deleting Tickets

-- The **🗑️ (Trash)** icon only appears if you created the ticket
+- The **🗑️ (Trash)** icon appears on all tickets when you hover
-- This prevents accidental deletion by other team members
+- Any team member can delete any ticket
 - Hover over a ticket to see the delete button
+- Confirmation dialog prevents accidental deletion

 ---